phusu/chatservice/README.md

 Client implementation is not done, it will follow up later.
 That might also incur some changes and fixes to server code base.

+Updated on June 2017: Implementation modified to use WebSockets.
+This makes client implementation a lot easier and client can be written with HTML & Javascript.

 ## Implementation details
-Chat server listens incoming socket connections on port 9001.
+Chat server listens incoming WebSocket connections on port 9001.
 For each new connection (user), a separate connection thread is spawned which handles communication with remote user.
 Commands are just plain text.

 ## Supported commands / API
 Documented in more detail in ChatServer.java.